Coaching Reading Workshop

 Use the following resources as you work with teachers to enhance and grow Reading Workshop in their classrooms.

 Coaching Conversation Starters

-Reflective practitioners think deeply about their instruction — the content, the implementation, as well as evidence of student learning and engagement.
+Reflective practitioners think deeply about their instruction — the content, the implementation, as well as evidence of children’s learning and engagement.
 Use these questions to guide your conversations with a teacher before and after a Reading Workshop lesson to enhance the lesson and help grow a teacher’s practice.

 What is your primary objective for this lesson?
 Why did you choose this objective?

 What language supports have been considered to meet the primary content literacy objective?
-Where in your lesson will you add, and reinforce, them?
+Where in your lesson will you add and reinforce them?